LibreVR/Revive/README.md

 If you need to recenter the headset you can do so in the Steam VR dashboard by holding down the `Dashboard` button and selecting `Recenter seated position`.

-Game-specific patches are no longer supported, all Oculus Home games should now be playable using the Revive Injector.
+Game-specific patches are no longer supported (except for Project Cars), all Oculus Home games should now be playable using the Revive Injector.

 ## Oculus Home games